A 10 Step Approach to CIH Certification

 The CIH Exam consists of 150 scored items and an additional 30 experimental questions.
 You have a total of 5.0 hours to take the exam.
 This includes a 30-minute optional break.

-The ABIH provides a list of resources cited by previous ABIH examinees who passed the exam.
-Review their list of references here.
-We also list recommended references for the CIH exam here: CIH Exam Study & Reference Materials.
+We list recommended references for the CIH exam at CIH Exam Study & Reference Materials.

 Now determine how much time you have each day to set aside for studying.
 Some clients find an hour a day for several weeks works for them.
 Others find it easier to schedule twenty minutes during the week and longer on weekends.
 Determine what works best with your schedule.